 The answer depends on your particular needs.
 Described below, with a view to helping you select the type that is right for you, are some of the differences between these two types of real estate investment.

 When investing in property, you will naturally expect to see the value of your asset increase over time.
 The degree of appreciation will depend on two primary factors: a) the underlying value of the land, and b) the going rate of construction costs.
 The latter is generally determined by the level of inflation of raw materials.
-India’s relatively high inflation rate is therefore pushing apartment prices upward, year upon year.
+India’s relatively high inflation rate is, therefore, pushing 3 bhk apartment prices upward, year upon year.
 That being said, raw land and plots appreciate at an even faster pace.
-The main reason is that as the population swells in cities across India; land is becoming increasingly scarce—and therefore, more sought after.
+The main reason is that as the population swells in cities across India; the land is becoming increasingly scarce—and therefore, more sought after.

 2. Investment duration